Fiber sculpture & botanical jewellery

 Pin (stud)

 Stud earring, lapel pin, hat pin.
 A small metal post with a butterfly clutch back.
-The most discreet option.
+The most discreet one.

 Ear cuff mounting